Vai al contenuto principale

 Training periods abroad

 • Computer Science Department at Federal University of Minas Gerais, Brazil.
-From 29th of Spetember to current, under the supervision of Prof. Dr. Gisele Pappa.
+From 29th of Spetember 2023 to 13th of March 2024, under the supervision of Prof. Dr. Gisele Pappa.

 • Information Management School at NOVA University of Lisbon.
 From 20th of June 2023 to 2nd